-3. PhD PROGRAM GOALS, EXPECTATIONS and ASSESSMENT
+3. PhD PROGRAM GOALS, OUTCOMES and ASSESSMENT

 The Garrett-Evangelical PhD program shares with other seminary degree programs a focus on church leadership and ministry - preparing bold leaders for church, world, and academy.
 The PhD program prepares teachers and scholars for seminary, church-related colleges, universities, denominations, ecumenical agencies, and local congregations.
-The 2008 Self-Study stated, "its orientation is applied, or 'practical.'
-That is, it engages in studying the practices of religion and in thinking critically about them. . . .
-Thus, the PhD program informs leadership in parish ministry, church agencies, and other church-based service settings."
-We therefore expect that our graduates' scholarship and service will assist the church and its engagement of public life.

-(1) Goals of Program
+(1) Outcomes